Top 5 Carrot Growing Stages You Need to Know for Success

-Carrot is a very popular vegetable all over the world.
-Carrots start growing from seed in 1 to 3 weeks.
-This is just the start of their journey.
+Carrot is a very popular vegetable worldwide.
+They start growing from seed in 1 to 3 weeks, but this is just the start of their journey.
 After 2 to 4 months, they become ready to eat.
 Each stage of growing carrots is important, from planting to picking.
 Knowing how carrots grow helps farmers grow them well.
-Carrots grow best in soil that’s warm, between 50°F to 85°F. They come in many colours, like red, white, and purple, not just orange.
+Carrots grow best in warm soil, between 50°F and 85°F. They come in many colors, like red, white, and purple, not just orange.

 Carrot growing stages